Wincrest Nursing Home fire: Investigation

-An investigation made by the Chicago Police Department and fire department.
+An investigation was made by the Chicago Police Department and fire department.
 The survivors claimed that the fire was started in a plywood wardrobe closet in Room 306 which was unoccupied at the time.
-Although the actual cause of the fire was unknown, the Police Bureau of Investigation arrested a housekeeper who was charged with multiple counts of arson.
+Although the actual cause of the fire was unknown, the Police Bureau of Investigation arrested housekeeper Denise Watson, who was charged with multiple counts of arson.
 It is unclear, however, how the authorities determined that the fire was an act of arson, and the arsonist's motives for starting the fire were never noted.
+Watson was acquitted in 1977.

 The investigation also indicated that the smoke and heat from the fire raced down the corridor and entered rooms where doors were left open.
 In addition, a window was left open, reducing the amount of smoke and toxic gas entering the chapel area and the lounge room thus preventing further fatalities.
 Investigators also cited the difficulty of moving elderly patients in wheelchairs to the nearby stairway and the inability of elderly patients of evacuating themselves from the third floor where the fire took place.